 For this reason, a ransomware attack is always somewhat of an “inside job” — somebody must have full access to your computer to make it happen.
 And that means two things:

 - It’s tough to prevent.
 It can take as little as a few misclicks to get infected, and the damage takes a short time to happen on a large scale.
-(It’s much faster to spray glue on things than physically hauling them away.
-This is a lot worse than home break-ins or burglaries.)
+(It’s much faster to spray glue on things than physically hauling them away.)

 - The damage is extensive.
-All files on the computers and all network resources, to which the current user of the infected computer has access, are susceptible.
+All files on the computers and all accessible network resources are susceptible.
 Therefore, in an office, expect all shared folders to be vulnerable.

 There are many variants of ransomware.
 It’s relatively easy to change a few lines of code to create a new variant.
 These days, ransomware is available to certain parties as a service.
 One can order it and split the loot with the maker.